 The coins and medals section has now become an important and integral part of our three times a year pictures, silver and jewellery auctions with the war medals entered in our twice yearly military auctions.

-Every Monday morning, our free valuation session sees many people laden with boxes and carrier bags containing coins and medals which have been forgotten in the attic, garage and drawers.
+Every free valuation session sees many people laden with boxes and carrier bags containing coins and medals which have been forgotten in the attic, garage and drawers.
 They have often been left to the vendor by either a parent, relative or a friend who have been an avid collector with the items subsequently being consigned due to downsizing, moving house or lack of interest.

 Obviously to be fair to the client and myself they normally have to leave the items with me to research and value.
 I then telephone the client with the auction estimate and most of the time they are usually surprised and pleased as they are not normally aware of what they have.
 I find it quite exciting to go through a tin, box or carrier bag because you never know what you are going to find.